Link Interactive ReviewBy - 12/17/2018

 Live video footage can be viewed using your smartphone where you can also view and record video footage and scheduled video.

 To make all of this happen, Link sells four home security cameras, a smart doorbell, and an image sensor.
 It’s important to note that though the system is cellular, home security cameras usually require broadband.

 Alarm.com V721W Outdoor IP Wireless Camera with Night Vision $207

-Their outdoor IP camera has a max resolution of 1280x800p.
-It is equipped with night vision, allowing it to see up to 40 feet in the dark.
+Link’s outdoor IP camera has a max resolution of 1280x800p.
+It’s equipped with night vision, allowing it to see up to 40 feet in the dark.

 V521IR Wireless Fixed Camera with IR $134

 The V521IR is a static indoor camera.
 It also has night vision and 720p resolution.